SpringsFern/FileStreamBot/README.md

 `BANNED_CHANNELS` : Put IDs of Banned Channels where bot will not work.
 You can add multiple IDs & separate with <kbd>Space</kbd>.

 `KEEP_ALIVE` : If you want to make the server ping itself every `PING_INTERVAL` seconds to avoid sleeping.
 Helpful in PaaS Free tiers.
 Defaults to `False`
+`IMAGE_FILEID` : Photo to send with /myfiles command.
+Put file_id to send a photo that exists on the Telegram servers or Put an HTTP URL to get a photo from the Internet

+`TOS` : URL to your Terms of Service Text

+`MODE` should be set to secondary if you only want to use the server for serving files

 ## How to use the bot